 I’m not on board with adding more electronics to our world, seeing as how we’re already over-saturated.
-However, on a technical eco-scale, I’m just not sure which is the better choice – a digital reader or real books.
-That said, I thought we should take a look at the pros and cons of each, starting with real live paper books:
+However, on an eco-scale, I’m just not sure which is the better choice – a digital reader or real books.
+That said, I thought we should take a look at the pros and cons of each.

-- Although more publishing companies are using recycled content paper, the vast majority of books are still printed on virgin paper – HUGE waste of trees, water and other resources.
+- Although more publishing companies are using recycled content paper, the vast majority of books are still printed on virgin paper which is a HUGE waste of trees, water and other resources.

 - Books that are thrown away will languish in the landfill for a good long while.
-Biodegradability, even of paper, is highly overrated.
+Biodegradability, even of paper, is highly overrated greenwashing.

 - Entire books usually cannot be recycled with your other paper recycling, due to the glue in the binding.